anil-elastiq/elastiq-take-home-assessment/README.md

    - Validates both the result text and the table row count.
 4. **Browser Compatibility**: Supports Chrome, Firefox, and Edge browsers.
 5. **Headless Mode**: Allows tests to run without GUI for CI/CD environments.
+6. **Logs**: logs setup is done using conftest.py for debugging process.

 ---